-- Uncapitalised research and development,
+- · Uncapitalised research and development,

-- Short-term leases,
+- · Short-term leases,

-- Maintenance & repairs,
+- · Maintenance & repairs,

-- Day to Day servicing of assets.
+- · Day to Day servicing of assets.

 With reference to the European Commission Communication (2022/C 385/01), specifically to FAQ no. 12, the expenses incurred by Group for cleaning assets were included in the calculation of the denominator with reference to the category "any other direct expenditure related to the daily maintenance of property, plant and equipment".
 Based on these considerations, the denominator of OpEx KPI was EUR 3,648 thousand.
-In accordance with the methodology used to quantify the numerator of the CapEx KPI, the analysis of the OpEx KPI numerator considered the expenses incurred by the Group as defined in the denominator associated with (i) assets or processes associated with Taxonomy-aligned economic activities, and/or (ii) the purchase of products resulting from Taxonomy-aligned economic activities and individual measures that enable target activities to achieve low carbon emissions of greenhouse gas reductions.
-Based on the data of the individual companies within the scope of consolidation.
+In accordance with the methodology used to quantify the numerator of the CapEx KPI, the analysis of the OpEx KPI numerator considered the expenses incurred by the Group as defined in the denominator associated with (i) assets or processes associated with Taxonomy-aligned economic activities, and/or (ii) the purchase of products resulting from Taxonomyaligned economic activities and individual measures that enable target activities to achieve low carbon emissions of greenhouse gas reductions.
+Based on the eligible assets, the numerators were extracted and allocated to the numerator from the data of the individual companies within the scope of consolidation.
 The activities included in the numerator of the OpEx KPI are: i) 3.5) Manufacture of energy efficiency devices for buildings, ii) 6.5) Transport by motorbikes, cars and light commercial vehicles.